“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Chapter 5: A New Name, A New Identity

 After that night, everything accelerated.
 I refactored the compiler fundamentally — implementing a proper AMD64 code emitter, restructuring the entire architecture.
-And I realized: this wasn’t PL/0 anymore.
+And I realized: this was no longer a teaching exercise.
 This was something new.

 Following the tradition of Linus Torvalds, I derived a name from my own first name, Michael: Mica.
 Beyond the personal connection, mica is also a mineral — known for its layered structure, its transparency, its resilience.